trolie/spec/docs/example-narratives/reconciliation.md

 The `proposals-considered` array contains the salient details of the ratings proposals that were considered.
-Note that in this example the continuous, "lte", and "ste" limits were determined by UTILITY-A but the "dal" limit was set by UTILITY-B.
+Note that in this example the continuous, "LTE", and "STE" limits were determined by UTILITY-A but the "DAL" limit was set by UTILITY-B.